andrew/ultimate-awesome/README.md

 - [deez-deelz](https://github.com/Permify/deez-deelz) - Deez Deelz is a curated  list of Startup Discounts and Credits by Permify.
 Apply dozens of discounts to save 1,000s of dollars from AWS to Notion!.
 - [awesome-profile-widget](https://github.com/peterroe/awesome-profile-widget) - 📝 An amazing list of awesome profile widget.
 - [awesome-baby](https://github.com/pismute/awesome-baby) - 출산, 육아 자료 정리.
+- [awesome-openbsd-desktop](https://github.com/raffaelschneider/awesome-openbsd-desktop) - A curated list of awesome applications, software, tools, and resources for using OpenBSD as a daily driver.
 - [awesome-data-scientist](https://github.com/Sayar1106/awesome-data-scientist) - A repository dedicated to maintaining resources about Data Science for beginners, intermediate as well as advanced practioners.
 - [awesome-web3](https://github.com/SHAKOTN/awesome-web3) - List of awesome web3 resources.
 - [awesome-iOS-resource](https://github.com/Shanesun/awesome-iOS-resource) - :iphone: A curated list of awesome iOS resources, including conferences, books, blogs, articles, websites and documentations.